-Ocean acidification, which has begun to endanger sea life throughout the world, is impairing Pacific Northwest waters — including the Salish Sea — sooner than most regions around the globe, according to ongoing studies focused on ocean circulation.
+Ocean acidification, which threatens sea life throughout the world, is affecting Pacific Northwest waters — including the Salish Sea — sooner than most regions around the globe, according to ongoing studies.

-Even more alarming is new research now causing oceanographers to predict that potentially devastating changes in ocean chemistry will soon pick up the pace, bringing acidification faster and faster with ever more dire effects over the coming years.
+Even more alarming is new research now causing oceanographers to predict that the changes in ocean chemistry will soon pick up the pace, causing the rate of ocean acidification to accelerate.

 “If we continue down the road we are on, we will see very dramatic changes in the next 10 to 20 years,” said Richard Feely, senior scientist at NOAA’s Pacific Marine Environmental Laboratory in Seattle.

-Ocean acidification, caused by the absorption of more and more carbon dioxide from the atmosphere, can affect the growth and behavior of all kinds of sea creatures.
-New evidence suggests that salmon could lose their sense of smell and get lost on their way home, that herring and other critical prey species could fail to grow, and that unsung plankton communities could die off, altering the food web.
+Ocean acidification, caused by the absorption of more and more carbon dioxide from the atmosphere, can affect the survival, growth and behavior of all kinds of sea creatures.
+New evidence suggests that ocean acidification impairs the sense of smell in salmon, impedes growth in herring and other critical prey species, and can affect plankton populations, thereby altering the food web.

-Most notable in the struggle for survival amid ocean acidification are species that form shells of calcium carbonate — including succulent oysters that support a vast industry, colorful corals that create diverse habitats, and a wide variety of tiny animals that sustain the entire web of life.
+Most notable in the struggle for survival amid ocean acidification are species that form shells of calcium carbonate — including succulent oysters that support a vast industry, solitary corals that live in local waters, and a wide variety of tiny animals that serve as food for others.

-These new predictions are the result of a growing understanding of the chemical changes taking place in different parts of the ocean, said Feely, who presented the latest findings during the recent Ocean Acidification Science Symposium in Seattle.
-Of particular concern, he noted, is what could become a dangerous weakening of the ocean’s buffers — an elegant set of chemical reactions that have so far inhibited an even faster rate of ocean acidification.
+These new predictions are the result of a growing understanding of the chemical changes taking place in different parts of the ocean, said Feely, who presented the latest findings during a 2019 Ocean Acidification Science Symposium in Seattle.
+Of particular concern, he noted, is what could become a dangerous weakening of the ocean’s buffer system — an elegant set of chemical reactions that have so far inhibited an even faster rate of ocean acidification.

 Researchers at the symposium also presented new findings about the effects of ocean acidification on salmon, herring, Dungeness crabs, plankton and eelgrass, while others talked about future conditions and what can be done to turn things around.

-Over the past decade, scientists throughout the world have been joining forces to better understand ocean acidification and the resulting ecological damage.
-The Global Ocean Acidification Observing Network, known as GOA-ON, has been compiling and sharing data from a vast array of sources —from stationary monitoring buoys to ocean-going research vessels to merchant ships that deploy sensory equipment while delivering cargo around the world.
+Over several decades, scientists throughout the world have been joining forces to better understand ocean acidification and its ecological consequences.
+The Global Ocean Acidification Observing Network, known as GOA-ON, has been compiling and sharing data from a vast array of sources —from stationary monitoring buoys to ocean-going research vessels to merchant ships that carry sensors while delivering cargo around the world.

 Researchers have long understood that the ocean is far from uniform when it comes to absorbing and transforming excess carbon dioxide, said Feely, who has been studying ocean acidification for 37 years.
 New information is helping to explain why Northwest waters are so vulnerable to acidification and why the perils are growing greater as time goes by.

-As carbon dioxide increases in the atmosphere from the burning of fossil fuels, about 30 percent of it gets absorbed into the ocean, where it transforms into other carbon compounds.
-Such compounds have been building up in narrow bands across the ocean immediately north and south of the tropics.
-The buildup results largely from a combination of temperature, ocean currents and the chemical properties of ocean water.
+As carbon dioxide increases in the atmosphere from the burning of fossil fuels and from deforestation, about 25 to 30 percent of it gets absorbed into the ocean, where it is transformed into other carbon compounds.

 In the North Pacific, subsurface currents along the West Coast carry acidified water northward, where upwelling brings corrosive low-oxygen water up from the depths.
-That’s why shell-bearing creatures in Washington, Oregon and Northern California have already become more vulnerable to ocean acidification than almost anywhere on Earth.
+That’s why shell-bearing creatures in Washington, Oregon and Northern California are especially vulnerable to ocean acidification.

-New studies on pteropods — free-swimming sea snails — have revealed that the shells of these tiny animals collected along the coast are fully one-third thinner than those of pteropods collected in the open ocean.
-Such studies raise concerns not only for the survival of pteropods but the future of the entire food web.
+New studies on pteropods — free-swimming sea snails — have revealed that the shells of these tiny animals collected along the coast are fully one-third thinner than those of pteropods collected in the open ocean, says Nina Bednaršek, senior scientist at the Southern California Coastal Water Research Project.
+Such studies raise concerns not only for the survival of pteropods but also for the multitude of species that eat them.